Closure of high-tech medical firm Arivale stuns patients: “I feel as if one of my arms was cut off”

 Lewis estimates that Arivale needed at least 10,000 active members to turn a profit.
 By April, the company had just 2,500 and “ran out of runway.”

 Members of Arivale’s research and clinical teams will likely find work with the Institute of Systems Biology, where Hood is still pursuing the “audacious big bold idea” that testing products like these will soon be helping consumers identify health issues decades before they become actual risks.
-“We were about 10 years too early,” said Lewis.
+“We were about 10 years too early,” Lewis said.

-That’s good news for healthcare generally, but little consolation for now-former Arivale customers.
+That’s good news for health care generally, but little consolation for now-former Arivale customers.

-“I relied on my coach to guide me with nutrition, exercise and meditation,” wrote one distraught customer in an email to the Seattle Times shortly after Arivale announced it was closing.
-The news, she said, left her “shocked and sad – I feel as if one of my arms was cut off.”
+“I relied on my coach to guide me with nutrition, exercise and meditation,” wrote one distraught customer in an email to The Seattle Times shortly after Arivale announced it was closing.
+The news, she said, left her “shocked and sad — I feel as if one of my arms was cut off.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.